Bibek-Luitel/bibek-luitel.github.io/_news/announcement_4.md

 related_posts: false
 ---

-🎤 Microphone Presentated my research at the AERA Annual Confernce in Denver, Colorado.
+🎤  Presentated my research at the AERA Annual Confernce in Denver, Colorado.